Shahdsaf/WeirdGAN/README.md

 # Alien-GAN components
 ### **Dataset**:
-The dataset is a collection of weirdly-looking alien-like objects including space rocks from different point of views, abstract artworks etc. The dataset was fully prepared by [Benjamin Bnurgenc](https://github.com/bnurgenc), an artist that initiated this project's idea.
+The dataset is a collection of weirdly-looking alien-like objects including space rocks from different point of views, abstract artworks etc. The dataset was fully prepared by [Ben Nurgenc](https://github.com/bnurgenc), an artist that initiated this project's idea.

 ### **Models**:
 - **64x64 GAN**: This model uses a GAN model for generating images of size 64x64.